frooti28/Isling-model-statistical-mechanics-/progress/Week of 14th Sept.md

 17/09/25
 - revised probability from class 11 and 12
 - started reading the chapter on probability and statistics from 'Mathematical Methods in the Physical Sciences' by Boas

+20/09/25
+- read about the axiomatic definition of probability, conditional probability, Bayes' theorem and distributions
+- started reading an introductory book on statistical mechanics